Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

 \subsubsection{Extended Accuracy-Efficiency-Score Analysis}

-Table~\ref{tab:tabA5_aes} reports the Accuracy-Efficiency Score (AES) across model scales (Qwen3-0.6B, 1.7B, and 4B) and benchmarks (HotpotQA, MuSiQue, and 2Wiki).
-As defined in Section~\ref{sec:sec4.2}, AES serves as a composite metric capturing the trade-off between the relative change in output length ($\Delta$Length) and the relative change in accuracy ($\Delta$Acc).
+Table~\ref{tab:aes_extended} reports the Accuracy-Efficiency Score across three model scales Qwen3-0.6B, 1.7B, 4B and three benchmarks HotpotQA, MuSiQue, and 2Wiki.
+As defined in Section~\ref{sec:experiments:metrics}, AES serves as a composite metric capturing the trade-off between the relative change in output length $\Delta$Length and the relative change in accuracy $\Delta$Acc.

-\paragraph{Metric-Specific AES Calculation} Importantly, the columns labeled ``EM'', ``F1'', and ``LLM'' in Table~\ref{tab:tabA5_aes} do not represent raw accuracy scores.
-Instead, they denote the AES values calculated using the respective metric (Exact Match, F1 score, or LLM-as-a-Judge) as the ($\Delta$Acc) term.
-Since AES is normalized against the \textit{Base} model, the \textit{Base} model attains an AES of zero across all configurations by definition.
+\paragraph{Metric-Specific AES Calculation} The columns labeled ``EM'', ``F1'', and ``LLM'' in Table~\ref{tab:aes_extended} do not represent raw accuracy scores.
+Instead, they denote the AES values calculated using the respective metric, namely Exact Match, F1 score, or LLM-as-a-Judge, as the $\Delta$Acc term.
+Since AES is normalized against the Base model, the Base model attains an AES of zero across all configurations by definition.